 Botulism is a neuromuscular disease caused by the bacterium Clostridium botulinum.
 There are several different types of botulism.
 Type C and type E are responsible for extensive waterfowl die-offs and some fish kills.
 Type E is more prevalent in the Great Lakes.
 Botulism in humans is usually caused by type A or B and results from consuming improperly home-canned foods.

-An estimated 7,500 waterbirds in November 2007 and 2,900 waterbirds in 2006 died on Lake Michigan, poisoned by eating fish that carried the toxin.
+Botulism has been responsible for over 80,000 bird deaths on the Great Lakes since 1999.
 One theory is that infected fish, partially paralyzed by the toxin, became easy prey for flocks of migrating waterbirds.
-See: Upwellings March 2007 (PDF)
+See: Upwellings (PDF)

 Scientists believe that outbreaks of type E botulism occur only when particular ecological factors happen simultaneously, such as warmer water temperatures, anoxic (oxygen deprived) conditions, and nutrient-rich substrate, or areas with large amounts of decaying plant growth.
 As average air and water temperatures have been rising on a global scale, warmer temperatures and anoxic conditions are occurring more frequently.
 Once these factors lead to the production of the toxin in food material eaten by fish, the toxin can be passed up the food chain as birds consume the infected fish.